How Much Are Rabbits and What Does it Cost to Raise Them?

 It is always a good idea to have an emergency vet fund ready because you never know when your rabbit may need an unexpected vet visit.

-Outdoor rabbits tend to have more issues that may require veterinary care than indoor rabbits usually do.
+Outdoor rabbits tend to have more issues that may require veterinary care than indoor bunnies usually do.
 An outdoor rabbit will be exposed to fleas, ticks, mites, and flies.
 A condition known as warbles in rabbits is also common when living outdoors.
 This happens when a bot fly lays eggs on or near the rabbit so the eggs can attach to the skin.
 This causes a painful sore as the larvae develop.
 This usually has to be treated by a vet immediately.
 Heat strokes and frostbite are also issues that you will have to prevent when raising your rabbits outdoors.

 Indoor and outdoor rabbits are both susceptible to digestive issues and have to be watched and immediately treated by a vet if they develop.

-How Much Does it Cost to Feed Rabbits?
+How Much Does It Cost to Feed Rabbits?

 The old saying that you are what you eat is true about rabbits too.